Coach Can Akkaya, Superbike-Coach

 03:22 Yep, not really clean, but the car had the blinker out and the biker actually slowed down so that the driver probably had to think ‘they let me in’.
 In fact nothing happen, but the ride dramatizes the nothing and to calm his ego.
 1:8 I’d say.

-04.39 Another dick move.
+04.39 Another dirty move.
 The rider actually didn’t pay attention to the front.
 The car merges and he could have go easily on the right lane.
 Instead, stubborn on path and honks the driver away.
 He is looking for trouble with his helmet cam, that’s all.
 1:9 I’d say.
 He’s also playing a good Samaritan at the end of the clip.

 06:05 I have no clue what the car driver possibly done wrong.
 The rider is acting up for nothing.
 At this point I believe he’s only looking for trouble and to play Sheriff.
 1:10 for sure.